美国TN VisaGuide to the United States

 Top 5 tips on getting your TN visa approved

-A guide for Canadian and Mexican citizens securing a TN Visa, it highlights the importance of detailed documentation, NAFTA role eligibility, a solid U.S. job offer, recognized qualifications, and proof of intent to return home.
+TN Visa guide for Canadian and Mexican citizens: detailed documentation, NAFTA eligibility, a solid U.S. job offer, qualifications, and intent to return.

 The TN Visa ProcessApplying for a TN Visa involves several strategic steps: